 Thank you for your patience as we improve our online services.

 Extinguishers are labeled with a letter according to the type of fire on which they might be used.
-Using one type of extinguisher on the wrong type of fire could be dangerous and actually make the situation much worse, but don’t let that scare you away!
-It’s as easy as ABC.
+Using one type of extinguisher on the wrong type of fire could be dangerous and make the situation much worse.
 Here are the most common extinguisher types:

 - Type A is labeled with a triangle on the extinguisher.
 It is used for ordinary combustibles such as wood, paper, cloth, rubber and most plastics.